 Dontrelle Willis?
 Weren't people talking about him becoming an OF a few weeks ago?

 Those people are idiots.
 I don't know why they keep saying that stuff.
-He is above average at hitting for a pitcher, but far below average as an actual with none of the tools that indicate he should be standing out by the cheap seats waiting for a fly ball.
+He is above average at hitting for a pitcher, but far below average as an actual position player with none of the tools that indicate he should be standing out by the cheap seats waiting for a fly ball.
 I commend Rick Ankiel for what he's managed to do, but I curse him for causing fans everywhere to compare pitchers to him.

 As far as Willis in the rotation goes, I hate the idea.
 He stinks.
 He had what, three or four good starts of a handful of innings each this spring before reverting to missing the strike zone at his standard rate.
 In the end, his walk percentage is no different than at any other time.
 It's going to explode in the Tigers' face.
 Again.
 And it's possible they'll be in a razor thin playoff race.
 Again.
 If only they realized giving a player too many extra chances in April and May still counts in October's standings, things would look a lot better for Tigers fans.